 Introduction

-The Apple Watch has been the world’s best-selling smartwatch since 2015 not because it has always been the most feature-rich option, but because it executes core use cases of notifications, fitness tracking, and health monitoring with polish and reliability that competitors have consistently struggled to match.
-Series 11 builds on this foundation with a health capability that has the potential to genuinely change outcomes for hundreds of millions of people.
+Apple Watch has been the best selling smartwatch since 2015 not because it has the most features, but because it does its core job of providing notifications, fitness tracking, and health monitoring with excellence which no other company has managed to replicate.
+This latest iteration of the watch has introduced a health feature that has the potential to revolutionize things for many people.

 Blood Glucose Monitoring